-Today we’re talking about cap rates, what I call the great equalizer.
+Today we’re talking about cap rates (and the cap rate formula), what I call the great equalizer.
 I say this because we make the presumption that cap rates are just that- an equalizer amongst all property types for all the deals that we’re looking at.
 If that’s true it means that we’re always getting net operating income (NOI) right from the beginning.
 If we have a good NOI then we probably can always come up with a good cap rate.

 [00:00:35] But there are so many pieces to that and that’s why you as the investor must have your own systematic way for delineating and concluding what the cap rate is.
 If you’re just looking at proposals all day and there’s 5, 10 or 15 on your desk and the only thing you ever looked at was the stated cap rate how do you know if all cap rates presented to you are equal?
 The answer is you don’t.
 Which is why you must have a methodology in place for determining cap rates yourself as an investor (or by your investment advisers) so that you know what’s coming at you when you’re looking at a deal and you know that the cap rate was determined with a methodology that you believe in.
 That allows confidence in your investment decisions.
 Without it we’re always in a grey area.